Gary O'Neil: Portsmouth

-At the beginning of the 2004–05 season he was loaned to Cardiff City to gain further first team experience, scoring once in the league against Millwall.
+At the beginning of the 2004–05 season, he was loaned to Cardiff City to gain further first team experience, scoring once in the league against Millwall.
 He was recalled to Portsmouth in November due to another injury crisis.
 He made his return to the side in one of the biggest matches of the season, a 2–1 defeat at Southampton.
 He was picked again for the next match, at home to Manchester City, and scored in a 3–1 loss.
-This was the last match of Redknapp's reign, and technical director Velimir Zajec took over a temporary manager and made O'Neil a regular in the Pompey midfield.
-During Zajec's five-month reign Portsmouth fell from midtable to relegation candidates and Alain Perrin was appointed to keep the club in the Premier League.
-O'Neil scored away at Manchester United and European champions Liverpool bid £5 million for him, which was rejected by Portsmouth.
+This was the last match of Redknapp's reign, and technical director Velimir Zajec took over as temporary manager and made O'Neil a regular in the Pompey midfield.

+During Zajec's five-month reign, Portsmouth fell from mid-table to relegation candidates and Alain Perrin was appointed to keep the club in the Premier League.
+During this period, O’Neil scored away at Manchester United, and this led to European champions Liverpool bidding £5 million for O’Neil, but this was rejected by Portsmouth.

-O'Neil went into the 2005–06 season as a regular for Perrin's new-look team and, like in the 2002–03 campaign, he was one of the few players to survive from the previous year.
-By November Portsmouth were at the bottom of the Premier League and Perrin was sacked only seven months after being appointed.
-In Redknapp's first match back in charge at Tottenham Hotspur, O'Neil retained his place in the team and was picked on the right of midfield.
-O'Neil's late handball conceded the penalty for Spurs' winner.
-O'Neil was moved into his preferred position of central midfield a few games later and Pompey went on their best run of the season with O'Neil scoring in successive home games.
-For the home game with Everton in January 2006 O'Neil captained Pompey for the first time but disappointingly for him this was also the game where he was moved back to the right to allow new signings Pedro Mendes and Sean Davis to form a partnership in the middle.
-Pompey lost the game 1–0 and went on a run of form that left them near certainties for relegation in mid-March but O'Neil's performance in a crucial 1–1 draw against Bolton Wanderers saw him keep his place in the starting XI.
+O'Neil went into the 2005–06 season as a regular for Perrin's new-look team and similarly to the 2002–03 campaign, he was one of the few players to survive from the previous year.
+By November, Portsmouth were at the bottom of the Premier League and Perrin was sacked only seven months after being appointed.
+Harry Redknapp returned as Pompey manager and in his first match back in charge, away at Tottenham Hotspur, O'Neil retained his place in the team and was picked on the right of midfield.
+O'Neil's late handball conceded the penalty in order for Spurs to regain the lead.

+O'Neil was then moved into his preferred position of central midfield a few games later and Pompey went on their best run of the season with O'Neil scoring in successive home games.
+In the home game against Everton in January 2006, O'Neil captained Pompey for the first time but was played on the right of midfield to allow new signings Pedro Mendes and Sean Davis to form a partnership in the middle.
+Pompey lost the game 1–0 and went on a run of form that left them near certainties for relegation in mid-March, but O'Neil's performance in a crucial 1–1 draw against Bolton Wanderers saw him keep his place in the starting eleven.
 Two weeks after this draw, Pedro Mendes' last minute winner against Manchester City sparked a comeback.
 Pompey gained 14 points out of the next seven games and secured survival at Wigan Athletic's JJB Stadium on 29 April with a 2–1 victory.

-O'Neil was a regular at the right of midfield for Portsmouth in the 2006–07 and despite only contributing one goal Portsmouth finished 9th, their best in the Premier League at that time.
+O'Neil was a regular on the right of midfield for Portsmouth in the 2006–07 season and despite only contributing one goal, Portsmouth finished 9th.